Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Example Blueprint LSAT video lesson

-Blueprint augments their online content with a comprehensive set of hardcopy textbooks and classroom experience.
-Blueprint’s classroom instructors are LSAT masters, are extremely engaging and entertaining, and are experts in breaking down complex concepts and problems into understandable bits of information.
+Blueprint supplements their online content with a comprehensive set of hardcopy prep books and live classes.
+Blueprint’s classroom instructors are LSAT masters, extremely engaging and entertaining, and are expert communicators in breaking down complex concepts and problems into understandable bits of information.

-The books are useful in tracking and supplementing this classroom core curriculum.
-However, while these books are thorough, well written and provide excellent study material, we found they pale in comparison to Blueprint’s online and classroom content.
+The books are useful in tracking the classroom core curriculum.
+However, while these books are thorough and provide excellent study material, I found that they pale in comparison to Blueprint’s online and classroom content.

 Similar to other LSAT test prep companies, Blueprint relies on past LSAT exams for their practice tests.
-While this is pretty much standard in the industry, Blueprint goes beyond in its scoring modality providing students with detailed score reports.
+Though this is pretty much standard in the industry, Blueprint goes above and beyond by providing some very insightful problem explanations and detailed score reports.

-Following your practice test, Blueprint will give you an analysis of where you performed well, and where you may need further work.
-Most students find such feedback extremely valuable.
+Following a practice test, Blueprint will give you an analysis of where you performed well, and where you may need further work.
+I found such feedback extremely valuable.

-Tying the whole user experience together is what sets Blueprint apart from its competitors – its Dashboard.
-The Dashboard interface is simple, intuitive and aesthetically pleasing.
-The banner directs you to lessons and homework, practice problem sets, exams, study schedule and resources.
+Tying the whole user experience together is another aspect of what sets Blueprint apart from its competitors – its dashboard.
+The dashboard interface is simple, intuitive, and frankly, kind of pretty.
+The banner directs you to lessons and homework, practice problem sets, exams, study schedule, and resources.

 The transition between each element is seamless and smooth.
-Overall, when the Dashboard is combined with Blueprint’s high quality of content, we found it offers perhaps the most user-friendly experience of any LSAT prep course.
+Overall, when the dashboard is combined with Blueprint’s high-quality content, I think it offers perhaps the most user-friendly experience of any LSAT prep course.

 Highlight: Awesome Video Lessons

 The Blueprint LSAT prep course is all about its online content, and the cornerstone of this content are the video lessons.
-As designed by Blueprint, the video lessons are an amazing teaching tool, and are the highlight of the course curriculum.
+In my opinion, the video lessons are an amazing teaching tool, and are the highlight of the course curriculum.

 Blueprint lsat video lecture